coronel08/my-notes/notes/docs/aws.md

             * Classic Load Balancer - HTTP, HTTPS, TCP.
 Used when needed to support older architecture
                 * Provides a static DNS name we can use in our application.
                 * Cross-Zone Load Balancing - enabled by default thru console, CLI/API disables it by default.
 No Charges for inter AZ data.
+                * Support for sticky sessions using application generated cookies
             * Application Load Balancer (ALB) - HTTP, HTTPS, Websocket.
-Used to route web traffic only, IP's are not static
+Used to route web traffic only, IP's are not static.
+Works on the 7th layer/Application.
                 * Can route based on URL, hostname, Query String and fits well with docker.
                 * Cross-Zone Load Balancing - on by default with no charges for inter AZ data
                 * Target groups can be Ec2 instances, Ip Addresses, or Lambda Functions